ijlyttle/covidStates/README.md

    - Deploying the project:

-     In this case, the deployment is simply for the Action to commit the results back into the branch that it checked out.
+     In this case, the Action commits the results back into the branch that it checked out.
      As a consequence, when working with a branch that exists both locally and at GitHub, be sure to pull updates from the GitHub remote before you start working on it; you are now sharing the branch with GitHub Actions.

      ```yaml